cyberconnecthq/social-verifier/README.md

 # social-verifier

-`Social Verifier` supports the APIs for users to simply implement social verify process.
+`Social Verifier` helps user to implement social verify process easily.
 (Twitter supported currently).

-You can check the list of verified mappings in [Connect-list](https://github.com/cyberconnecthq/connect-list) repo.
+You can check the list of verified mappings in [Connect List](https://github.com/cyberconnecthq/connect-list) repo.

 Also, you can use our [CyberConnect API](https://docs.cyberconnect.me/) to check an identity twitter account.